klees/ILIAS/docs/documentation/input-processing.md

 ### Performance

-Checking inputs early and thorough will always require more computational ressources then letting the data pass unscrutinized.
+Checking inputs early and thoroughly will always require more computational ressources than letting the data pass unscrutinized.
 However, ILIAS is not a system that needs to process huge amounts of input in a time critical environment.
 For that reason, performance will be considered a non-issue throughout this paper.